Summary: in this tutorial, you’ll learn about the PHP if statement and how to use it to execute a code block conditionally.

 </body>

-A common mistake that you may have is to use the wrong operator in the if statement.
-For example:
+A common mistake that you may make is to use the wrong operator in the if

 <?php